 A person who enjoys being active will find it far easier to build a new exercise habit than one who doesn’t.
 The more enjoyment you get from doing the behavior, the easier it’ll be to form it.

-But that doesn’t mean you can’t build a habit you don’t love.
+But that doesn’t mean you can’t build a habit you don’t love from the beginning.
 It might be harder, but as you form it, your identity will slowly change.
 This will make developing supporting habits easier in the future.

 Your lifestyle and circumstances influence which habits you can develop and how fast.